About Us

 Image

-Judy Dalton-Walsh
+Aunty Judy Dalton-Walsh (Deputy Chairperson)

-Judy Dalton-Walsh is a Wadda Wurrung Traditional Owner who has always been involved in community and Wathaurong life.
-Judy works as a Koorie Engagement Support Officer at the Department of Education and Training and is passionate about teaching traditional language.
-Judy commenced as a Director of Wathaurong Aboriginal Co-operative at the 2018 AGM and was most recently re-elected to the Board in February 2023.
+Aunty Judy Dalton-Walsh is a Wadda Wurrung Traditional Owner who has always been involved in community and Wathaurong life.
+Aunty Judy works as a Koorie Engagement Support Officer at the Department of Education and Training and is passionate about teaching traditional language.
+Aunty Judy has served on the Wathaurong Aboriginal Co-operative Board numerous times over the past 20+ years in various positions, including Chairperson, and was most recently re-elected to the Board in November 2024.

 Image